LINGUAE CELTICAE

 Volume 19: An Gearasdan & Loch Abar an Ear (Fort William & East Lochaber)

-The district of East Lochaber and its capital Fort William have kept their Gaelic traditions longer than many comparable areas in the Highlands.
-Nonetheless the language experienced a considerably weakening during the decades.
+Both the district of East Lochaber and its capital Fort William have kept their Gaelic traditions longer than many comparable areas in the Highlands.
+Nonetheless, the language experienced a considerable weakening during the decades.
 Quite recently, however, attitudes became more favourable towards Gaelic.
-Some positive signs of recovery (on a comparatively low level) have already surfaced in the 2001 census.
-The increase of Gaelic-speaking intensity since 1991 in the town of Fort William is in itself an achievement.
-But overall there is still a mountain to climb to improve the status of the language in all of East Lochaber.
-Recent improvements in educational provision may help to redress the balance in favour of Gaelic in the future.
+Some positive signs of recovery (on a comparatively low level) have already surfaced in the 2022 census.
+The consolidation of Gaelic-speaking intensity since 1991 in the town of Fort William is an achievement.
+But overall, there is still a mountain to climb to improve the status of the language in all East Lochaber.
+Recent substantial improvements in educational provision may help to redress the bal-ance in favour of Gaelic in the future.

-The second edition of this report can be downloaded here (451 KB) in pdf format.
+The third edition of this report can be downloaded here (1.532 KB) in pdf format.

 The eastern ridges of the Beinn Nibheis (Ben Nevis) range near Tulach (Tulloch)